Trewartha climate classification: Group B: Dry (arid and semi-arid) climates

 Unlike in Köppen's scheme, no thermal subsets exist within this group in Trewartha's, unless the Universal Thermal Scale (see below) is used.

 Group C: Subtropical climates

 In the Trewartha scheme the C climate group encompasses subtropical climates, which have 8 or more months with a mean temperature of 10 C or higher.
-There are only two types within the C or subtropical climate group:
+There are only three types within the C or subtropical climate group: